thaddeustaylor/datasciencecoursera/README.md

 # DataScientistToolkit

-This repo is for the course project of the {Data Scientist's Toolbox](https://class.coursera.org/datascitoolbox-031/).
+This repo is for the course project of the [Data Scientist's Toolbox](https://class.coursera.org/datascitoolbox-031/).